The Rules of the Palace Shield Cricket Competition

 New clubs joining the Competition with one team will normally be placed in Division 6, but any club admitted with more than one team will have its teams placed in appropriate divisions by the Management Committee and confirmed at either an SGM or AGM, taking into account playing standards, facilities, vacancies, etc.

 The admission of new clubs may result in the expansion or the re-structuring of divisions.
-All divisions, except the bottom one or two, shall consist of 12 teams.
 The promotion of the two eligible teams will first take place and new teams will then be placed in the appropriate divisions.
+All divisions from the Premier Division down to Division 3 shall consist of 12 teams and the structure of the remaining divisions will be decided annually at the AGM.
 This may require an additional team, or teams, to be relegated in order that the division remains at 12, according to the following table:

 Number of teams in higher division to be unaltered 2 up, 2 down

 15. Registrations.
 Players may not play for any Club unless registered for that Club, with their consent, by noon on the day of the game.
 This is done by placing the registration, via the Palace Shield Website, onto the online registration system.
-The registration form completed by the player then needs to be scanned and e-mailed, or posted, to the Registration Secretary within 7 days of the online registration.
 If by the following weekend the registration has not been confirmed by the Registration Secretary, the player will not be deemed eligible to play, until such time as the Registration Secretary is satisfied with the registration.
 The onus is on the club to ensure that the player is indeed eligible to play and that the signing is not a transfer from another Palace Shield club prior to playing.
 However, players will be free to move between clubs at the end of each season unless they have outstanding commitments to the previous club, but must be registered individually by their new club.

 15a.
 Transfers.
 No player shall play for more than one Club in the Competition in one season, except with the consent of the Committee of the Club he has previously played for.
-Any player wishing to transfer during a season shall complete a Transfer Form, which needs to be scanned and e-mailed to the Registration Secretary.
+Any player wishing to transfer during a season shall follow the transfer process onto the Palace shield online registration system.
 The Registration Secretary will then seek approval of the transfer from the player's previous club.
 Once approval is received, subject to the registration cut off time (i.e. as, long as the transfer can be approved by midnight of the Wednesday prior) the player will become eligible to play for the new club from the following weekend.
 Any infringement of this rule shall bring penalties in line with Rule 8b.

 15b.
 Residency.
 Registration will not be granted to any player who has not been resident in the United Kingdom for the twelve months prior to the commencement of each League Season.
 However, there will be a relaxation on these restrictions as follows; those clubs that wish to take advantage of this situation may register ONE player per club, who will be recognised as an overseas amateur.
 This condition does not apply to expatriates of the United Kingdom.
 Any application for further relaxation of this rule must be made in writing to the Secretary, copied to the Registration Secretary, giving details of the player’s previous residence and playing record.